Coulee Viewpoint Trail is a unique hiking adventure adjacent to the Dinosaur Provincial Park Visitor Center NE of Brooks, Alberta.

 Information obtained and condensed from the Alberta Parks website for Dinosaur Provincial Park.

-Photographs for the Coulee Viewpoint Trail were captured at Dinosaur Provincial Park northeast of Brooks, Alberta on Sunday, September 10, 2017.
+Photographs for the Coulee Viewpoint Trail were captured at Dinosaur Provincial Park northeast of Brooks, Alberta, Canada on Sunday, September 10, 2017.